-Over the course of our examination into WISP access point market insights, we will uncover answers to the following questions:
+During our examination of WISP access point market insights, we’ll uncover answers to the following questions:

-- What is the access point market share by count of access points?
+- What’s the access point market share by count of APs?

-- What is the access point market share by count of subscribers?
+- Similarly, what’s the access point market share by subscriber count?

 - Which access point model is most prominent?

-- Which access point model maintains the greatest number of subscribers?
+- Also, which AP model maintains the greatest number of subscribers?

 Access Point Market Share by Count of APs and Subscribers

-To gain a comprehensive view of access point market share, we compiled data based on two metrics.
-The first metric measures access point market share by looking at the number of access points per provider.
+To gain a comprehensive view of the AP market share, we compiled data based on two metrics.
+The first metric measures access point market share by looking at the number of APs per provider.
 The second metric frames each provider’s market share on the basis of subscriber count.
 The figures below summarize the results of this comparison.

-In both cases, it is clear that the access point leaders are Cambium and Ubiquiti.
+In both cases, it’s clear that the leaders are Cambium and Ubiquiti.
 Nevertheless, while Ubiquiti maintains the largest share of access points (51.9%), Cambium serves the largest number of subscribers (46.6%).

 Access Point Model Market Share by Count of APs and Subscribers

-Gaining an overview of access point market share gets more complicated when considering the different types of AP models being deployed.
-We split the data into two sets in order to measure metrics based on both AP and subscriber count.
+Gaining an overview of AP market share gets more complicated when considering the different types of AP models being deployed.
+We split the data into two sets to measure metrics based on both AP and subscriber count.
 By viewing the data across these two domains, access points that support a large number of subscribers are easily spotted.
-The following graphs exhibit the results of this investigation:
+The following graphs exhibit the results of this investigation.

-It is evident that the Rocket Prism 5AC Gen2 access point is not only the most popular AP model used, but also, unsurprisingly, the one with the largest subscriber count.
-It is interesting to see that many AP models, such as the ePMP200 and the PMP 450m, support a subscriber count that is more than 3% greater than their AP model market share.
-These results suggest that a small amount of access points can support many subscribers, depending on the model of AP used.
+It’s evident that the Rocket Prism 5AC Gen2 access point is not only the most popular AP model used, but also the one with the largest subscriber count.
+It’s interesting to see that many AP models, such as the ePMP200 and the PMP 450m, support a subscriber count that is more than 3% greater than their AP model market share.
+These results suggest that a small number of access points can support many subscribers, depending on the model of AP used.

-See how organizations within the fixed wireless industry are already using the Fixed Wireless subscriber insights contained in this year’s report!
-Read the Telecompetitor article here!
+See how organizations within the fixed wireless industry are already using the subscriber insights contained in this year’s report by reading this Telecompetitor article.